avantrec/avantrec.github.io/gdpr_privacy.md

 ## Website analytics

 This website uses Google Analytics for basic traffic analysis.
-It is configured to anonymise the IP addresses of visitors to the site, so that no personally identifiable information is collected.
+It is configured to anonymise the IP addresses of visitors to the site, so that no personally identifiable information is collected by Google or by anyone else.